Thinking of ADOPTING a pet?

 Adopt a DOG

-Consult our blog post on how to welcome a new dog at home to get some tips.
+Consult our blog post on How to welcome a new dog at home to get some tips.

 Remember that your pet’s ID tag de must be placed around his neck at all times.

-Don’t forget: we’re there for you!
+Don’t forget : we’re there for you!

-View the Adoption Guide
+View the Dog Adoption Guide

 Adopt a CAT

-Come meet the cat on site.
-If you live with your family or with roommates, try to attend together to make sure the animal is comfortable with everyone and vice versa!Ask questions to our adoption agents.
-They know our animals very well and can guide you and help define your selection criteria.
+Come meet them in person.
+If you live with family or roommates, try to come together to make sure the animal is comfortable with everyone and vice versa!

-Consult the Adoption Guide here.
+View the Cat Adoption Guide

 Info-Animal Blog